Caring for Contact Lenses and Glasses: What You Should Know

 Multipurpose care solutions are an all-in-one cleaning system.
 This means that they can be used to clean, rinse, disinfect, and store your lenses.
 These contact lens solutions are popular for those who wear soft contact lenses.

-1. Wash and dry your hands before handling your contacts
+1. Washing and dry your hands before handling your contacts

-3. Store the lenses in the proper container with fresh solution
+3. Storing the lenses in the proper container with fresh solution

-4. Pour out old solution then rinse and rub the container with new solution daily
+4. Pouring out old solution then rinsing and rubbing the container with new solution daily

-5. Dry the container with a new, clean tissue
+5. Drying the container with a new, clean tissue

-6. After each use, place the clean case upside down on clean, new tissue without the lids
+6. After each use, placing the clean case upside down on clean, new tissue without the lids

-You should also replace your contact lens case every three months to avoid bacteria buildup.
-This kind of care system will keep your monthly contact lenses clean, ultimately providing you with clear vision for the full month before you replace the lenses.
+You should also replace your contact lens case every three months to avoid bacterial buildup.
+This will keep your monthly contact lenses clean, providing you with clear vision for the month before you replace the lenses.

 Hydrogen Peroxide Care Solutions